LorenFrankLab/spyglass/docs/src/misc/merge_tables.md

 When deleting from Merge Tables, we can either...

-1. delete from the Merge Table itself with `merge_delete`_parent, deleting both the master and part.
+1. delete from the Merge Table itself with `merge_delete_part`, deleting both the master and part.

 2. use `merge_delete_parent` to delete from the parent sources, getting rid of